garrettgsb/responsive-design-and-sass/README.md

 **Better Definition**

-> _Responsive design is a page's ability to respond to variable content and variable contexts._
+> _Responsive design is a page's ability to continue to look good across a wide variety of contents and contexts._

 The question "How responsive is your page?" is answered by responding to questions like: